Budapest derby: MTK vs. Vasas

 In 1975 Vasas beat MTK for the first time in 4 years, after overcoming the white and blues 4-2.
 This was Vasas' first home win against MTK since 1968.
-In June 1977 Vasas recorded their first win at Hungária Körút since 1971, after defeating MTK 1-2.
+In June 1977 Vasas recorded their first win at Hungária körút since 1971, after defeating MTK 1-2.
 Three games later Vasas won their sixth national title, which remains their most recent one.

 In 1981 MTK were relegated for the first time in 40 years, but would return to NB1 after one season.
 In 1985 MTK defeated Vasas in the league for the first time in 7 years.
-Imre Fodor scored the winning goal in the 2–1 victory for the white and blues at Hungária Körút.
+Imre Fodor scored the winning goal in the 2–1 victory for the white and blues at Hungária körút.
 In 1987 MTK won the league for the first time since 1958, being 3 points clear Újpest.
 Vasas finished 6th.
 In May 1990 Vasas defeated MTK 2-1, with a late goal from László Gubucz.

 In 1997 MTK won the league just 2 years after gaining promotion from NB2.
 Vasas finished 4th, 19 points off the champions.
 In May 1998 Vasas defeated MTK in the league for the first time in four years.
 The club from Angyalföld overcame MTK 1–0 at the 13th district with a goal from Zalán Zombori.
 Vasas finished 3rd at the end of the season, 6 points above MTK.
 In 1999 MTK won the league again, while Vasas achieved a 6th place finish.
 In 2000 the clubs finished within 2 points of each other, with MTK finishing 2nd, while Vasas achieving another 3rd place finish.
-MTK handed Vasas their only home loss of the autumn part of the campaign, defeating the red and blues 2–1 at Fáy Street in October 1999.
+MTK handed Vasas their only home loss of the autumn part of the campaign, defeating the red and blues 2–1 at Fáy utca in October 1999.
 In May 2000 the two teams met in the Népstadiom for the first time in over two and a half decades, as MTK defeated Vasas 3–1 in the final of the Hungarian Cup.
-In October 2000 Vasas defeated MTK at Hungária Körút for the first time in 7 years.
+In October 2000 Vasas defeated MTK at Hungária körút for the first time in 7 years.
 The red and blues won 2-1.